Jisuanke/CodeMirror-Record/README.md

 The record of data is a list of objects corresponding to operations.
 Each of the object has the following format:

 - "t": The relative time description of operations.
-Possible types: `Intger | Integer List`.
+Possible types: `Integer | Integer List`.
-  - `Intger`: The relative time of this operation.
+  - `Integer`: The relative time of this operation.
   - `Integer List`: The length of list is 2.
 The first item is the relative starting time and the second is the relative finish time.
 - "l": The number of continuous operations combined in record.
 For example, multiple insertion, deletion or cursor movements.
 - "o": The description of operations at positions.
 Each operation is described in detail as follows:
   - "i": Cursor position or part of selection.
-Possible types: `Intger List | List of Integer List`.
+Possible types: `Integer List | List of Integer List`.
     - `Intger List`: The length of list is 2.
 The first item is the line number and the second is the position of character within the line.
     - `List of Integer List`: It is composed of two list with length two.
 The first and second lists illustrate the head and tail positions of a selection.
 Both of them are list of a line number followed by a position of character within the line.
   - "a": The content for insertion.
 Possible types: `String | String List | List of String List`.